Address : 85 Dovecote Lane, Beeston, Nottinghamshire, NG9 1JG

 The garden – or rather covered outdoor area – is as vast as the inside of the building itself.
 And the selection, too.
 Up to 16 real ales are on tap.
 You’ll find a choice of seating areas, from the open plan dining room – with tempting smells wafting from the kitchen – to a smaller (though by no means snug) side bar.

 The Vic is a genuine freehouse and has been well managed down the years, making it well worth the trek.
+The only downside is an annoying Camra discount poliy – which doesn’t apply on Fridays and Saturdays.

 Music?
 Regular Sunday gigs, plus additional acts on other days during the annual VicFest event and bank holidays.